 NURS 8204.
 Policy: Health Care Advocacy in Advanced Nursing Practice.
 2 Credit Hours.

-Health policy and the processes and procedures that inform development and implementation are analyzed to assess impact on individual and population health.
+Through this course, students will analyze health policy to assess its' impact on individual and population health.
 Social, cultural, economic, and demographic factors are considered.
-Students discuss and debate principles of equity, quality care, and health promotion and illness prevention within the broad context of access, insurance and delivery of advanced practice nursing, comparing and contrasting US and international practices.
-The roles and responsibilities of the health care team are dissected, with a focus on collaboration and delegation as a means to achieve cost effective quality care.
+Principles of equity, quality care, and health promotion and illness will be discussed within the broad context of access, insurance, and delivery of healthcare.
 Nursing's advocacy role in policy evolution is explored and evaluated.

 Repeatability: This course may not be repeated for additional credits.